Somebud0180/Up-Down-Top-down/Scripts/Character Movement/Gravity.md

 ### Variables

+**downCollision**: A variable containing the tile below the player, used to check for collision in gravityPull().

+**upCollision**: A variable containing the tile above the player, used to check for collision in gravityPull().

 **rotation**: A variable used to track player facing, used in top-down mode.

 **currentPlayer**: A variable used to track player texture, values are: